+If there is a child xsd:any element, create an ASCC that points to the ASCCP created in 3.1.1.14.1.

 Notice the dependency to other sections, this means that each of these sections should be written as a routine so that they can be recursively called.

 Populate the ASCC table